 When you combine pounds of passion, cups of commitment and pinches of tradition, you have a recipe that keeps many Black-owned restaurants in business.
 Whether they are soul food places owned and operated by multiple generations or contemporary eateries created by couples, the main ingredient is love.
-“That support makes the hard times easier and the good times greater,” says Subrina Collier, general manager of The Yolk Café in Rock Hill, S.C.
+“That support makes the hard times easier and the good times greater,” says Subrina Collier, general manager of The Yolk Café in Rock Hill, South Carolina.

 Collier and her husband Greg opened The Yolk in March of 2012.
 Both had worked in restaurants in high school and college.
 The couple moved from Arizona back to the South after Greg finished culinary school.
 Her parents helped them come up with the $20,000 needed to open their restaurant.
 “I think our restaurant is successful because it has been built on skill, good intentions and a desire to reach a variety of people,” says Collier, who handles the service, staff and paperwork while Greg creates and cooks the dishes on their menu.